f-heeger/Reproducible-Science/pydoit.md

 ~~~

 The idea is to decouple the whole workflow into multiple `dodo` files.
 Someone, who just wants to build the `paper.pdf`, relies on up-to-date files in `/images/` and can simply run `doit` in the `/paper/` directory.
-If he wants the _full_ workflow, calling the root `doit` in `/`, will trigger the complete workflow.
+If one wants to execute the _full_ workflow, calling the root `doit` in `/`, will trigger the complete workflow.

 If you work with _absolute_ paths in your `dodo` files, such as ...
 ~~~py